Jungle warfare

-Jungle warfare is a term used to cover the special techniques needed for military units to survive and fight in jungle terrain.

-It has been the topic of extensive study by military strategists, and was an important part of the planning for both sides in many conflicts, including World War II and the Vietnam War.
+Jungle warfare or woodland warfare is warfare in forests, jungles, or similar environments.
+The term encompasses military operations affected by the terrain, climate, vegetation, and wildlife of densely wooded areas, as well as the strategies and tactics used by military forces in these situations and environments.

 The jungle has a variety of effects on military operations.
 Dense vegetation can limit lines of sight and arcs of fire, but can also provide ample opportunity for camouflage and plenty of material with which to build fortifications.
 Jungle terrain, often without good roads, can be inaccessible to vehicles and so makes logistical supply and transport difficult, which in turn places a premium on air mobility.
 The problems of transport make engineering resources important as they are needed to improve roads, build bridges and airfields, and improve water supplies.
 Jungle environments can also be inherently unhealthy, with various tropical diseases that have to be prevented or treated by medical services.
-Likewise the terrain can make it difficult to deploy armoured forces, or any other kind of forces on any large scale.
-Successful jungle fighting emphasises effective small unit tactics and leadership.
+The terrain can make it difficult to deploy armoured forces, or any other kind of forces, on a large scale.
+Successful jungle fighting emphasizes effective small unit tactics and leadership.

+Jungle warfare has been the topic of extensive study by military strategists, and was an important part of the planning for both sides in many conflicts, including World War II, the Vietnam War, and the Nicaraguan Revolution.

 History

-Pre-modern Jungle Warfare
+Pre-modern

 Throughout world history, forests have played significant roles in many of the most historic battles.
-For example, in the Battle of the Teutoburg Forest between the Romans and the Germanic tribes in 9 CE, the Germans used the forest to ambush the Romans.
+For example, in the Battle of the Teutoburg Forest between the Romans and the Germanic tribes in 9 AD, the Germans used the forest to ambush the Romans.
 In ancient China, the Chinese Empire planted forests on its strategic borderland to thwart nomadic attacks.
-For example, the Northern Song Dynasty (960-1127) constructed and maintained an extensive defensive forest in present-day Hebei.
+For example, the Northern Song dynasty (960–1127) constructed and maintained an extensive defensive forest in present-day Hebei.

+In the Amazon rainforest, there were fighting and wars between the neighboring tribes of the Jivaro.
+Several tribes of the Jivaroan group, including the Shuar, practised headhunting for trophies and headshrinking.